In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 (Format text easily with the new text widget)

-Text widgets let you insert just about anything you want into your sidebar menu or other widget sections, such as notices, social media buttons, messages and more to your site … just by typing in text or adding HTML into the content area.
-You can also add an optional title in the Title field.
+Text widgets can be used to add quotes, maps and directions, forms and more to your site … just by typing in text or inserting HTML into the widget content area.
+You can also give the widget a title.
 Remember to save your settings when done …

-Example: Add A Clickable Help Button To Your Sidebar Navigation Area Using A Text Widget
+Example: Use A Text Widget To Add A Clickable Contact Button To Your Sidebar Navigation Area

-For this example, we’ll set up a support button on the sidebar navigation menu that will take your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, we’ll set up a clickable contact button on your sidebar navigation area that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

 We’ll set up a clickable button to display at the top of your sidebar like in the example shown below …